dgaydukov/cert-aws/README.md

 * put spring app into ECS and EKS and compare the difference (try fargate too)
 * Try maximum automate site-to-site vpn cloudformation template (try to extract somehow all IP addresses and PSK secret string and put it into ec2 userdata for VpnServer)
 * Try some other vpn server in on-premise site of site-to-site vpn
+* Install ec2 with openswan and use it as personal vpn server